 GENERAL DESCRIPTION OF THE PROJECT

 Consistent with the operational priorities of the 2019 Prioritization for Trial Court Capital-Outlay, the Los Angeles Master Plan will reconfirm the need to replace existing courtrooms in the facilities affected by the capital-outlay projects identified in the report and for consolidation of caseload based on service demand.
-Its main focus will be on the following two major projects located in the downtown Los Angeles and their impact on the development of the projects that precede them: the New Downtown Los Angeles Courthouse (replaces the Stanley Mosk Courthouse through possible funding in FY 2028–29); and the Foltz Courthouse Renovation (renovates the Clara Shortridge Foltz Criminal Justice Center through possible funding in FY 2035–36).
+Its main focus will be on the following two major projects located in the downtown Los Angeles area and their impact on the development of the projects that precede them: the New Downtown Los Angeles Courthouse (replaces the Stanley Mosk Courthouse through possible funding in FY 2028–29); and the Foltz Courthouse Renovation (renovates the Clara Shortridge Foltz Criminal Justice Center through possible funding in FY 2035–36).

 The anticipated Direct Cost of Work for the proposed Project is to be determined [$0.00 (CCCI xxxx, Mo 20xx)].